 Our office staff is here to help you!
-You are not a number to us at Highlands, you are a very important person who has chosen Highlands as your school!
+You are not a number to us at New Mexico Highlands University, you are a very important person who has chosen Highlands as your school!

 Here are some general hints for a pain-free financial aid process: